-New "Secure Boot" options start from "Full Security," ensuring only the latest and most secure software can run but requiring a network connection at the time of software installation to function.
-Options for "Medium Security" and "None" are also available, with the former requiring verifiable software to boot, but not the latest release.
+New "Secure Boot" options started from "Full Security," ensuring only the latest and most secure software can run but requiring a network connection at the time of software installation to function.
+Options for "Medium Security" and "None" were also available, with the former requiring verifiable software to boot, but not the latest release.

 A deeper dive into the T2 chip in January 2018 by Jason Snell revealed the T2 as a mass storage controller, with "complete control" over the flash storage bank array inside the iMac Pro.
 The T2 encrypts "every bit" of data sent to the flash storage array, as well as decrypting it, meaning if the flash array is pulled from the computer, the data is irretrievable.

-The T2's hooks for the new 1080p FaceTime camera work alongside its new image signal processor, which is able to alter all parameters of the camera, similar to image adjustments automatically made by the iPhone in use.
+The T2's hooks for the new 1080p FaceTime camera worked alongside its image signal processor, which was able to alter all parameters of the camera, similar to automatic image adjustments made by the iPhone.

 Pricing, Availability, and AppleCare+

-Apple began shipping the iMac Pro from December 14, 2017.
-The base model started from $4,999, rising to $13,199 depending on the configuration at launch, with Apple saying the package was a better value than a PC equivalent, which the company estimated to be around $7,000 for similar hardware.
+Apple began shipping the iMac Pro in December 14, 2017.
+The base model started from $4,999, rising to $13,199 depending on the configuration at launch.
+Apple said at the time that the package was a better value than a PC equivalent, which the company estimated to be around $7,000 for similar hardware.

 In March 2019, new GPU and RAM options brought the maxed-out price up to $15,699.